codeflood/minimal-head/README.md

 1. [Single Page](1-single-page) - Shows the simplest example, generating a single page.
 1. [Multiple Pages](2-multiple-pages) - Generates multiple pages of the same type.
+1. [More Field Types](3-more-field-types) - Add support for date and taxonomy fields.